cdrummey216/whoami/whoami.md

 ///For example, TODO

 ## Propositions, _meaning_ from Fractal Set calculations, & "I" AS IT EXISTS IN REAL-TIME

+//DEV -- convert to XOR operations, XOR result of one side of "x/y = a + b" to the other, result will indicate equality of one operation to another;

 ### Proposition: Golend Ratio & sense of self
 A calculation of the Golden Ratio (ϕ) using variable answers, or values for a,b from "Who am I?" and "Who are you?".